Closed Orbits of Dynamically Convex Reeb Flows: Towards the HZ- and Multiplicity Conjectures: Proof of the index recurrence theorem

 \subsection{Proof of Theorem \ref{thm:IR-A}}

 The strategy of the proof is as follows.
-We first show in Section \ref{sec:IRT-pf-r=1} that for any element $\Phi:=\Phi_{ij}$ assertions \ref{IRA0}--\ref{IRAa} are formal consequences of the requirement that $k=k_{ijl}$ satisfies a certain system of inequalities completely determined by $\Phi$.
+After settling some preliminaries in Sections \ref{sec:isospectral} and \ref{sec:prelim-obs}, we show in Section \ref{sec:IRT-pf-r=1} that for any element $\Phi:=\Phi_{ij}$ assertions \ref{IRA0}--\ref{IRAa} are formal consequences of the requirement that $k=k_{ijl}$ satisfies a certain system of inequalities completely determined by $\Phi$.
 Here $d:=d_{il}$ is determined by $k$ and, of course, $\Phi$ by the first part of \ref{IRA0}.
 Furthermore, \ref{IRAa} can be taken as the defining condition for $C_l$.
-(The existence of a bounded gap infinite sequence of solutions $k$ of this system of inequalities is a consequence of Lemma \ref{lemma:gap}.)
+(The existence of an infinite bounded gap sequence of solutions $k$ of this system of inequalities is a consequence of Lemma \ref{lemma:gap}.)

 As the second step of the proof, we prove in Section \ref{sec:CGT-pf-gen} that for a finite collection of maps $\Phi_{ij}$ as in the theorem the resulting systems of inequalities have bounded gap sequences of solutions $k_{ijl}$ such that $d_{il}$ is independent of $j$ within every cluster and $C_l$ is independent of $i$ and $j$.
 This is done by using Lemma \ref{lemma:Mink}.
 This independence is the key new component of the second step.
 For simply applying the first step to each $\Phi_{ij}$ individually would result in $d_{il}$ depending on $j$ and $C_l$ depending in addition on $i$ and $j$.